What Is Inquiry-Based Learning?

 3. Enhances Problem-Solving Skills

-Inquiry-based learning focuses on solving open-ended questions or problems.
+An inquiry-based approach focuses on solving open-ended questions or problems.
 Students must use critical thinking and reasoning skills to come up with a conclusion and defend their results.
-This means they will look for new ways of thinking about their problem and come up with solutions that other people have not tried before.
+This means they will need to look for new ways of thinking about their problem and come up with solutions that other people might not have tried before.

 4. Demonstrates Interconnectedness